Ogema, Saskatchewan: History

-The period of 1911 to 1913 was a fascinating time for the settlement.
-First, in February 1911, Ogema was declared a village on the west 1/2 at 22-7-22.
+In February 1911, Ogema was declared a village on the west 1/2 at 22-7-22.
 On August 10, 1911, the Canadian Pacific Railway line between Assiniboia and Weyburn reached Ogema.
-The next year was even more exciting, with a telegraph line reaching the village, construction of the first curling rink, and the village's first official sports day being held on June 12.
+In 1912, a telegraph line reached the village, construction of the first curling rink began, and the village's first official sports day was held on June 12.
 On July 5, 1912, lumber yard manager Raymond Kenneth Rounds coordinated a census which concluded that there were 540 citizens living in the village.

-On October 4, a motion of council proclaimed “Be it resolved that secretary-treasurer post up notices of the intention of village council to apply to the Lieutenant-Governor in Council for the corporation of the village into a town.”
+On October 4, 1912, a motion of council proclaimed "Be it resolved that secretary-treasurer post up notices of the intention of village council to apply to the Lieutenant-Governor in Council for the corporation of the village into a town."
 In December 1912, having attained a population of 500, Ogema's status was upgraded from village to town.

 On February 8, 1913, elections for council were held for the newborn town and A.R.
 Sargent was named mayor.

-The year 1914 marked the beginning of the First World War and the town's men were quick to enlist in the military.
-They quickly sold or rented their homesteads and went off to war.
+The year 1914 marked the beginning of the First World War and the town's men enlisted in the military.
+They sold or rented their homesteads and went off to war.

 Disaster struck the town in January 1915 when a fire broke out on the east side of Main Street and destroyed nine businesses.
 Below zero temperatures contributed to the freezing of the fire engine, and so it was of minimal use when it came to extinguishing the fire.

 As the war wound down, the town struggled to adjust as the men returned home from the battlefield.
 Due to injuries sustained while fighting, some of the men could no longer do farm work and had to find other jobs.
 Also around this period, a flu epidemic seized the town and wiped out entire families.
 Eventually, though, the returning soldiers settled into their new jobs and the epidemic passed, giving the people of Ogema renewed hope for the 1920s.

 1920-1945

-The 1920s in Ogema, Saskatchewan were a time of innovation, as inventions were developed to help the farming world.
+The 1920s in Ogema were a time of innovation as inventions were developed to help the farming world.
 The 1930s marked the beginning of the Depression that affected Ogema as well.
 In 1939, with the beginning of the Second World War, young men and women enlisted in the service.